Matt Ryan (American football): Indianapolis Colts

 Following the season, on March 15, 2023, Ryan was released by the Colts.

 For the 2023 season, the Colts still owed Ryan over $12 million as part of the agreed terms of the trade made the previous year, as Ryan had opted not to officially announce his retirement.

 Retirement

 Following the 2023 season, on April 22, 2024, Ryan officially announced his retirement and signed a one-day contract with Atlanta to retire as a Falcon.
 Ryan was later inducted into the Falcons Ring of Honor at halftime during a Falcons' home game on October 3, 2024.

+Broadcasting career

+On May 15, 2023, Ryan was hired by CBS as a football analyst.
+He joined the network's The NFL Today pre-game show for the 2024 season.
+He left the role upon becoming president of football for the Atlanta Falcons.

+Executive career

+On January 10, 2026, Ryan was named president of football for his old organization, the Atlanta Falcons.
+His role includes overseeing all aspects of football for the organization, reporting directly to team owner Arthur Blank while collaborating with Falcons President and CEO Greg Beadles.
+Both the head coach and general manager will report to Ryan.